 If it is financially feasible to repair your home, and you want to go back to the way things were before the fire, then you may wish to do the necessary repairs and keep it.
 You may be able to secure a personal loan or work with your mortgage lender to find ways to finance repair costs that may not be covered by your insurance.

-If you’re considering selling your home after a fire, you can either sell it “as is” with the damage or repair the damage first.
-Selling “is as” may be the easier solution, but it will significantly affect the selling price and the pool of buyers who would be interested in purchasing a fire damaged home is very small.
+If you’re considering selling your home after a fire, you can either sell a fire damaged house “as is” with the damage or repair the damage first.
+Selling “as is” may be the easier solution, but it will significantly affect the selling price and the pool of buyers who would be interested in purchasing a fire damaged home is very small.